 Yrden is also a hard counter to wraiths, who are forced into their full corporeal (and eminently sliceable) form as soon as they step inside the circle.
 But the fun doesn't end there!
 Upgrading Yrden will destroy projectiles that pass through its area of effect, and - more importantly - damage all enemies inside over time.
 This is a great sign, and it's a crime that many players don't even touch it outside of wraith fights.

 And with that, I think we'll wrap up our guide to combat in The Witcher 3: Wild Hunt.
 But we've got plenty more wisdom to impart!
 If you truly want to turn Geralt into an unstoppable dealer of death, skill is only one half: if you want the other half, check out our Witcher 3 best builds guide.
-For more general advice about the game, consult our Witcher 3 tips and tricks.
+For more combat essentials, be sure to also check out our guides to the best weapons in The Witcher 3 and best armor and gear sets in The Witcher 3.